This web browser is not supported. Use Chrome, Edge, Safari, or Firefox for best results.

 A note about ROULADE (43D) and AGORA (51D): I've heard some people say a Monday puzzle shouldn't have difficult words like these, but I strongly disagree.
 Of course a Monday puzzle is supposed to be easy, but it can have a hard word or two, if all the crossings are clear.
 This is especially so for a New York Times audience, which tends to be educated and intelligent.
 A couple of hard words, if they're interesting and useful, are not a detriment at all.

-Sun 9/8/2013 BUMPER CARS
+Sun 9/8/2013 Bumper Cars

 SPAYTALCMCATSSEPIA